yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-2. GrAB3 will switch to the Services Tab.
+2. Homerce will switch to the Services Tab.
 3. You can now see all your services including the edited service.

 {Example outcome screenshot}

 #### 4.1.4 Delete an existing service: `deletesvc`

-You can use this command to delete an existing service in GrAB3.
+You can use this command to delete an existing service in Homerce.

 Format: `deletesvc s/SERVICE_CODE`